abhilak/javascript-compiler/README.md

 # Todo
-- unary minus
 - relational expressions
 - function expressions and statements
 - types and variables
 - find NaN, null in python
     - NaN is not equalt to NaN and is toxic
-    -
 - assignment shorthands
-- string conversion using unary +
+- string to number conversion using unary +
 - boolean conversion using unary !
 - truthy and falsy values
 - taking input